 Through this ministry, we are conduits to see God’s love transform lives.
 We advocate to promote restorative justice and disciple people affected by incarceration with Biblical principles, teaching them how to reenter society and live out these principles in their home, church, workplace, and community.

 We envision Tennessee healed from the effects of incarceration and addiction, seeing all walk in their identity and truly living, through the faith, hope, and love found in Jesus Christ.

-Gold Status for transparency.
+Platinum Status for transparency.
 We work very hard to update our information and maintain our status with GuideStar.
 Please feel free to see our account information on their website!